 Interest rates have significant impacts on the agricultural industry by affecting the cost of borrowing money, investment decisions and values of farmland.
-This module explains how interest rates are determined, the different types of interest rates, the agriculture finance system in Canada, and how interest rates impact agricultural markets.
+This section explains how interest rates are determined, the different types of interest rates, the agriculture finance system in Canada, and how interest rates impact agricultural markets.

 In the case of operating loans from the bank, interest is paid in instalments based on an annual rate of interest for the life of the loan.
 In the case of bonds, the bond buyer (the lender) pays less than face value for the bond at the time of purchase.
-At maturity the buyer receives a lump sum payment equal to the amount originally paid plus the accumulated interest.
+At maturity, the buyer receives a lump sum payment equal to the amount originally paid plus the accumulated interest.
 The interest earned on the bond equals the full or face value of the bond less the amount originally paid for the bond when it was purchased.

 Changes in interest rates directly affect profitability of the agricultural sector by influencing borrowing, spending and investing, since agriculture is a capital-intensive industry.
 Changing interest rates indirectly impact agriculture through affecting the level of general economic activity, such as output and employment, exchange rates and international trade.

 Interest rates are determined by the supply of money and demand for money within an economy.
 The demand for money is based on people's desire for current spending and investment opportunities.
 The major source of the supply of money is from savings and the willingness of consumers, firms, and governments to delay spending.
-The demand for and supply of money can also be influenced through the monetary policy of a country's central bank, in Canada, the Bank of Canada
+The demand for and supply of money can also be influenced through the monetary policy of a country's central bank, in Canada, the Bank of Canada.

-The major target of Canadian monetary policy, which the Bank of Canada and the federal government have established, is to keep inflation low and stable.
+The major target of Canadian monetary policy, which the Bank of Canada and the Federal government have established, is to keep inflation low and stable.
 The Bank of Canada uses its powers to influence the credit conditions that exist in the economy.
-The two main tools the Bank of Canada uses to influence the money supply are:
+The 2 main tools the Bank of Canada uses to influence the money supply are:

 Agricultural credit is a proportion of the total business and household credit demand.
 Interest rates on farm loans are mainly decided outside of the agricultural sector.
-However, farm-lending rates vary at the micro-level with respect to financial conditions of the borrower, lender risk-bearing ability, borrower and lender maturity, borrower and lender liquidity and size of the agricultural loan.
+However, farm lending rates vary at the micro-level with respect to financial conditions of the borrower, lender risk-bearing ability, borrower and lender maturity, borrower and lender liquidity and size of the agricultural loan.

 In Canada, agricultural loan funds can be obtained from various sources such as chartered banks, federal government agencies, provincial government agencies, credit unions, insurance and trust companies, private individuals, and advance payment programs.

-Costs - Interest expenses on holding inventory could have a significant impact on farm profitability and associated agribusinesses.
-The cost of holding inventory is the interest paid if the business has debt or the interest that would have been collected, usually called opportunity costs, if the inventory had been sold.
+Interest expenses on holding inventory could have a significant impact on farm profitability and associated agri-businesses.
+The cost of holding inventory is either the interest paid if the business has debt or the interest that would have been collected on savings, usually called opportunity cost, if the inventory had been sold.

 Interest costs must be included in the calculation of any cost of production analysis.
 For example, when determining the breakeven for feeder cattle, the interest cost for purchasing the calves must be included in the analysis.
 Even if the calves come from within the operation, the interest foregone from the sale of the calves should be included in the cost calculation.